Vyral/base-template/_posts/2018-09-26-dont-forget-to-do-these-3-things-before-closing.md

 Now, bear in mind that you should be instituting a spending freeze during the escrow period.
 If you can pay for the new furniture in full immediately, it shouldn’t put your mortgage at risk.
 However, you should resist buying a five-figure living room set until after closing.

 If you have any questions for us, please feel free to reach out.
-We’d be glad to help
+We’d be glad to help.